trestletech/shinyTable/README.md

 ------------

 You can install the latest version of the code using the `devtools` R package.
+This package uses a new proposed feature in Shiny which must be specifically installed, as well.

 ```
 # Install devtools, if you haven't already.
 install.packages("devtools")

 library(devtools)
+install_github("shiny", "trestletech")
 install_github("shinyTable", "trestletech")
 ```